JDS478/webauthn-note-app/README.md

 My version of using paskeys for authentication.

-* Create accounts and credentials for signin purposes
+- Create accounts
+- Create notes
-* Store Credentials and use verifying platforms to authenticate
+- Store Passkeys and use verifying platforms to authenticate
-* Create notes
+- Using importmaps and vanilla JS